MicrosoftDocs/MIMDocs/MIMDocs/pam/privileged-identity-management-for-active-directory-domain-services.md

 ![PAM steps: prepare, protect, operate, monitor - diagram](media/MIM_PIM_SetupProcess.png)

 1. **Prepare**: Identify which groups in your existing forest have significant privileges.
 Recreate these groups without members in the bastion forest.
-2. **Protect**: Set up lifecycle and authentication protection, such as Multi-Factor Authentication (MFA), for when users request just-in-time administration.
-MFA helps prevent programmatic attacks from malicious software or following credential theft.
+2. **Protect**: Set up lifecycle and authentication protection for when users request just-in-time administration.
 3. **Operate**: After authentication requirements are met and a request is approved, a user account gets added temporarily to a privileged group in the bastion forest.
 For a pre-set amount of time, the administrator has all privileges and access permissions that are assigned to that group.
 After that time, the account is removed from the group.
 4. **Monitor**: PAM adds auditing, alerts, and reports of privileged access requests.
 You can review the history of privileged access, and see who performed an activity.
 You can decide whether the activity is valid or not and easily identify unauthorized activity, such as an attempt to add a user directly to a privileged group in the original forest.
 This step is important not only to identify malicious software but also for tracking "inside" attackers.

-## How does PAM work?
+## How does MIM PAM work?

 PAM is based on new capabilities in AD DS, particularly for domain account authentication and authorization, and new capabilities in Microsoft Identity Manager.
 PAM separates privileged accounts from an existing Active Directory environment.
 When a privileged account needs to be used, it first needs to be requested, and then approved.
 After approval, the privileged account is given permission via a foreign principal group in a new bastion forest rather than in the current forest of the user or application.
 The use of a bastion forest gives the organization greater control, such as when a user can be a member of a privileged group, and how the user needs to authenticate.